MINICOLA FAMILY HISTORY

 Early History of the Minicola Family

-Before 1861 Italy didn’t exist as a country.
-It was a collection of states and kingdoms divided between north and south.
-The southern part of the Italian peninsula also known as the Mezzogiorno had been ruled by various foreign powers for hundreds of years, Southern peasants lived in extreme poverty and land ownership outside of the ruling class was virtually non-existent.
-A series of revolutions began in 1848.
+After the fall of the Roman empire in 476 AD, Italy was fragmented into various city-states and Kingdoms.
+Italy would not exist again as a country until 1871.
+By the 1840’s the southern part of the Italian peninsula also known as the Mezzogiorno had been ruled by various foreign powers for hundreds of years.
+Southern peasants lived in extreme poverty and land ownership outside of the ruling class was virtually non-existent.
+By 1848 the idea of a unified Italy under Italian rule had taken root and a series of revolutions began.

-Giuseppe Garabaldi and his volunteer army forced out the Spanish Bourbon rulers of southern Italy eventually creating a unified Italy by 1871.
+Giuseppe Garabaldi and his volunteer army forced out the Spanish Bourbon rulers of southern Italy by 1860, laying the groundwork for a unified Italy in 1871.
 Rome became the capital of the new country but the government did little to improve conditions for the southern Italians.
 Already living in crushing poverty, the southern peasants were now compelled to pay high taxes imposed by the new northern government making it even more difficult to provide for their families.

 By the 1800’s southern Italy was in the throes of emigration fever, and some of the small villages were literally decimated.
 The landowners maintained a feudal hold over the villagers and tried to oppose emigration, but with little success….
-Most of southern Italy was in the grip of poverty toward the end of the 1800’s, and the villagers were especially receptive to the tales of riches and the “good life” in America.
+Most of southern Italy was in the grip of poverty toward the end of the 1800’s, and the villagers were especially drawn to the opportunities North America offered.
 The small town of Roseto Valfortore in the province of Foggia, where our Minicola ancestors originated, was no different as many there contemplated leaving for America.

 A Snapshot of Roseto Valfortore in the 19th Century.